Highlights of the Curriculum

 As a physician, you don’t need to personally develop technology.
 However, from the front line of patient care, you are in a unique position to identify problems and propose potential solutions.

-Through the Technology Incubator, the Elson S. Floyd College of Medicine equips you with problem-solving experience.
+The Elson S. Floyd College of Medicine equips you with problem-solving experience.
 It teaches you how to forge partnerships with developers who can translate your ideas into real-world tools, technologies, and processes.
-The Technology Incubator fuels medical technology startup companies.
-It empowers you to mastermind software applications that help you better serve patients and communities.

 Leveraging digital resources